brecert/ProtoFluxContextualActions/README.md

 Bug reports welcome, feel free to create an issue for any actions that you want added.

 ## Patches
-There are currently three patches.
+There are currently a few patches.

 ### Contextual Actions
 Adds 'Contextual Actions' to the ProtoFlux Tool.
 Pressing secondary while holding a protoflux tool will open a context menu of actions based on what wire you're dragging instead of always spawning an input/display node.
 Pressing secondary again will spawn out an input/display node like normal.